pumpkinbabydefaut/pumpkinbabydefaut/README.md

 - 💞️ I’m looking to collaborate on ...
 Google
 - 📫 How to reach me ...
 On my ig or Linkedin
 - 😄 Pronouns: ...
 She/her
 - ⚡ Fun fact: ...
-I´m listening to music and playng some gammes or working -_-
+I´m listening to music and playng some games or working -_-

 <!---
 pumpkinbabydefaut/pumpkinbabydefaut is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.